asisaa/MiniJamOctober/README.md

 https://straker.github.io/kontra/

 ### Authors
-Asisa, Pierre and Alioune
+Asisa, Alioune and Pierre

 ### Our game story
 What happens when more plastic will fill the ocean?
 Cells will turn into bigger and bigger monsters.

-We accomplished to start the first transition.
+We just started with the first transition...

 ### License
 This project is licensed under the MIT License - see the LICENSE.txt file for details